prgbono/KC_p10_BE_Avanz_Node/README.md

 ## JWT

 - This project needs JWT header 'Authorization' in its requests.
-- The endpoint /api/authenticate retrieves a 1h valid accessToken.
+- The endpoint /api/authenticate retrieves a FIXME: 1h valid accessToken.
 - Url '/api/ads' is protected by JWT. '/' (localhost:3000) also should be, it is not because there is no 'FrontEnd login page' implemented.
 So request to '/' works without set JWT header Authorization.
   TODO: FrontEnd login page
   TODO: Set JWT auth for '/' in /routes/index.js